samsonajulor/osusu-api/README.md

 ## Suggested Updates
-1. Number of buddies should be automatically added
+1. Number of buddies should be automatically added.
-2. EndDate should be automatically calculated
+2. EndDate should be automatically calculated.
+3. Status of a plan should be activated once the startDate is equal to today.